rzhumen88/DFTDFTools/README.md

 BIN (text container) can be extracted into two txt files, text and text keys and additional info from file.
 Can be builded now.

+CHARATTR.DEF (or other files with CBIN headers) can be decrypted, I don't know what exactly they're contains so I won't be doing encryption.

 MNU are just a text file, so you can open it with regular text editor in ANSI mode.

-CHARATTR.DEF (or other files with CBIN headers) can be decrypted, I don't know what exactly they're contains so I won't be doing encryption.
+PCX are 256-color images, I think you can convert it with other tools.